WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * Refining workflow process still tricky

+#### What would you like to work on next week?

+* Organising sprint cycles
+* Chairing lab meeting :)
+* Designing participatory science session with Bo

 #### Where do you need help from Kirstie?

 * Prep for backlog refinement meeting on Monday